o/gaia/README.md

 ###Configuration

-Gaia uses redis for storing data.
-If you need to configure default server and port address of redis instance, you can configure it from `config.yml` file placed in root directory.
+Gaia uses Redis for storing data.
+If you need to configure default server and port address of Redis instance, you can configure it from `config.yml` file placed in root directory.

 ###Talking to Gaia